-Humanities and Social Sciences Course offers a choice of academic lectures, seminars and workshops over a period of 2 weeks on different subjects in the field.
+Humanities and Social Sciences Course offers a choice of academic lectures, seminars and workshops over a period of one week on different subjects in the field.

 Our course instructors will lead students to examine the many ways the study of social science subjects can promote global development.
 We strongly recommend this course for any students seeking to understand the study and application of social sciences.

 The course will cover both the theory and practical applications of social science subjects, and is designed with reference to emerging global trends and social issues.

 HUMANITIES AND SOCIAL SCIENCES COURSE NOW OPEN

 ● Art Day - Impressionism or Watches: Jewel or Machine?